 Parineeti Chopra at Lone Pine Koala Sanctuary, Brisbane, Queensland

-From the sun-kissed beaches of the Gold Coast to the spiritual heart of the Red Centre, Parineeti Chopra’s recent Australian holiday takes it all in.
+From the sun-kissed beaches of the Gold Coast to the spiritual heart of the Red Centre, Parineeti Chopra’s Australian holiday takes it all in.

 By Georgia Rickard

 - Nearest major cities: Gold Coast, Melbourne

 “I’m extremely delighted to be back in Australia as this is one of the countries where I feel at home.
 Australia tops my list of holiday destinations when it comes to fun and adventure.” – Parineeti Chopra, actress.

 Based on Bollywood star Parineeti Chopra’s trip to Australia, we've curated a luxury six day trip that takes in Brisbane and the Gold Coast, the Red Centre and Melbourne.
 From hugging koalas to riding Harleys around Uluru, it’s a trip that will make you feel like you’re in a movie of your own.